Gizzzzmo/blog/content/blog/range_constrained_types_in_c++.md

 };
 ```

-With the single-argument constructor `T`s can now also implicitly convert to
+With the single-argument constructor objects of type `T` can now also implicitly
-`InRange<T, ...>` , meaning the introductory example already almost works with
+convert to `InRange<T, ...>` , meaning the introductory example already almost
-our custom integer subtype.
-The only thing missing is some way of retrieving the
+works with our custom integer subtype.
+The only thing missing is some way of
-`x` from within `InRange`.
-By adding a conversion operator back to `T` we can
+retrieving the `x` from within `InRange`.
+By adding a conversion operator back
-both fix this and partly achieve our objective of being able to use
+to `T` we can both fix this and partly achieve our objective of being able to
-`InRange<T, ...>` just like `T`:
+use `InRange<T, ...>` just like `T`:

 ```cpp
 operator T() {